 Reserve material can be made available electronically and in accessible PDF format.
 Please contact Reserve Services for more information.

-SSD staff will occasionally need to use the access labs for exams.
+Accessibility staff will occasionally need to use the access labs for exams.
 Please check at the Service Desk to confirm their availability.

 Library Facilties & Equipment

 Most areas in the library are wheelchair accessible.
 An elevator provides access from the library’s first floor to its second.